Some previous blog posts on topic

-To make them editable, click on shape, go to format menu, highlight shapes and lines-> make editable.
-Click on shape and in turn on format symbol below in the image below, and windows become available for style and arrangement choices
+To make them editable, click on the shape, go to format menu, highlight shapes and lines-> make editable.
+Click on the shape and in turn on the format symbol below in the image below, and windows become available for style and arrangement choices

 Cleaning up lines and adding color if needed may be done in Photoshop or GIMP; this makes forward stitches a bit clearer

-bucket fill provides an added way to follow movement of stitches
+bucket fill provides an added way to follow the movement of stitches

 Utilizing the pen tool in shapes menu to draw custom cable crosses and filling them using the option within the numbers program moves toward an all color chart_ far quicker than using lines and bucket fills.
-The red segment indicates knit stitches traveling in back for the cable cross
+The red segment indicates knit stitches traveling in the back for the cable cross

 A lot of information is available on creating reversible cable fabrics using ribbed configurations.
 I thought I would play with knit/ purl blocks rather than vertical rib lines.
-The initial chart was begun in Intwined, bucket filled in Photoshop to extend colors within cable crosses.
-The red border outlines the pattern repeat.
+The initial chart was begun in Intwined, with bucket tool filled in Photoshop to extend colors within cable crosses.
+The red border outlines the pattern repeats.
 Alternate right side rows are shown; all wrong side rows are worked as the stitches appear (knit stitches are knit, and purl stitches are purled).
 Here the cell colors happen to be reversed from their use in the above, the yellow is used for knit stitches, the green the purls.
 I opted to indicate knit stitches by color only, no symbol.

-This is the resulting swatch, in a random acrylic yarn, with varying numbers of rows in between cable crossings my plan is to create a scarf in significantly thicker alpaca yarn, a strictly HK fabric.
-Photo shows both sides of the fabric.
+This is the resulting swatch, in random acrylic yarn, with varying numbers of rows in between cable crossings my plan is to create a scarf in significantly thicker alpaca yarn, a strictly HK fabric.
+The photo shows both sides of the fabric.